Skip to Content

 Please view the Scholarships and Awards website, click on the Travel Awards on the left hand side.

-No. The GRS only keep unsuccessful applications for three months.
-Although the GRS keep successful applications for two years, these applications are archived off campus and are not available to access for such requests.
+No. The Scholarships Office only keep unsuccessful applications for three months.
+Although the Scholarships Office keep successful applications for two years, these applications are archived off campus and are not available to access for such requests.

 Many application forms indicate what information is required under 'Personal Statement'.
 Read the eligibility and/or criteria for selection carefully to understand what the selection committee is looking for.
 If you are applying for a hardship bursary, please provide a summary of your circumstances.
 This information is what the Selection Committee use as a basis for award.